 How we protect data

-ICFJ stores personal data on password-protected, professionally maintained servers, which can be accessed only by ICFJ staff and our IT team.
-To run our programs and communicate effectively with you, we may store personal information on third-party platforms, including SalesForce, MailChimp, and FormAssembly.
+ICFJ stores all personal data on professionally maintained servers that are secured by a firewall and encrypted, cloud-based services, which can be accessed only by ICFJ staff and our IT team.
+To run our programs and communicate effectively with you, we may store personal information on third-party platforms, including SalesForce, MailChimp, Survey Monkey, and FormAssembly.

 The ICFJ and IJNet websites are committed to providing you with professional insights and training opportunities.
 We do not collect personal data on our websites.